 Wheelchair and blind anglers' fishing access

 A wheelchair and blind anglers' fishing access platform is available at McIntoshs.
-Keys can be picked up from Blackwell's Department Store in Kaiapoi, providing access from 1 October until 30 September.
-Locks are changed annually and are for fishing access only.
+Please contact us for a key.
 Users must hold a current fishing licence.

 Breaches of the conditions of issue will result in confiscation of your key or refusal to supply a key for the following season.